UKPLab/CARE/docs/source/for_developers/frontend/editor.rst

 - **backend/db/migrations/20240411143901-extend-setting-editor.js**

-  This migration extends the `setting` table to include various configuration options for the editor, such as button visibility and debounce time for processing edits.
+  This migration extends the `setting` table to include various configuration options for the editor, such as debounce time for processing edits and toolbar and its tool-buttons visibility.

 Database Models
 ---------------